Phoenixarjun/SignComm/README.md

 ## ⚡ Closing Note

-> *“SignComm is more than technology—it’s empathy coded into algorithms.
+> *“SignComm is more than technology it’s empathy coded into algorithms.
 > We’re not just translating signs; we’re amplifying voices.”*